kerns/craft-on-ddev/README.md

 make install
 ```

-This will do all the heavy lifting of spinning up and configuring a sane, Dockerized development environment tuned with a new version of Craft.
+This does the heavy lifting of spinning up and configuring a sane, Dockerized development environment with a new and pre-tuned installation of Craft CMS.

-Part of that tuning involved installing a raft of different plugins as defined in `composer.json.default`.
-You can edit/expand this list however you like, just remember to mirror those decisions in your `Makefile`.
+Part of that tuning involves the installation of plugins for Craft as defined in `composer.json.default`.
+You can edit/expand this list however you like, just remember to mirror those choices in your `Makefile`.

 Pay special attention to the Craft installation prompts.
 After setting the admin's account credentials, you'll be prompted for your desired site name and url.

-`<image>`

-Note that the url defaults to `https://craftcms.ddev.site`, making the assumption that you did not run `ddev config` to specify a custom name for your project.
-Remember to update this with the full and correct url if you did ran `ddev config` and specified a custom name. (for ex. `https://boss-website.ddev.site`).
+Note that the url defaults to `https://craftcms.ddev.site`, making the assumption that you are not cool and did not run `ddev config` to specify a custom name for your project.
+Remember to update this with the full url if you ran `ddev config` to specify a custom domain. (for ex. `https://cool-kids-website.ddev.site` 😎).

-(💡: If you forgot the name open another terminal window in the same directory and run `ddev describe`.)
+(💡 If you forgot to note the url open another terminal window in the same directory and run `ddev describe`)

 Once the process is complete, type `ddev launch` to open the project in your default browser. 🚀

 ## Local Development with Vite

-To begin development with Vite's dev server & HMR run:
+To begin development with Vite's dev server run:

 ```shell
 make dev